jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

 - Note that Income has steadily increased since 2011, with one minor COVID dip in 2020.

-- Note that the _buying power_ of the SFH Property Tax from 2022 onward has been lower than at any point since we took on the library, and has been decreasing since 2020 while income has risen during that same time.
-We'll dive into this further a couple slides from now.
+- Note that the _buying power_ of the SFH Property Tax has been decreasing since 2020 and from 2022 onward has been lower than at any point since we took on the library, while income has risen during that same time.
+We'll say more about later on.

 - The lone blue diamond on the right shows what the effect of 2-car VRF (i.e., an extra $80) would have been on the 2024 tax bill.
 Even with the VRF, the buying power is still at the lowest point since the library came online.

 ## sfh-tax-local
-- Similar to the last chart.
+- Similar to the last chart, but with Fitchburg Median AGI rather than US Median Wage.

 - Blue lines same as the previous slide.